 The Pirates will make first time appearances in six tournaments this season

 Men's golf head coach Press McPhaul and senior Harold Varner talk about qualifying for the NCAA Championship.

-Regarded as one of the best recruiters and talent developers in the country, the 2013-14 season will mark Press McPhaul's eighth season as the head men's golf coach at East Carolina.
+Regarded as one of the best recruiters and talent developers in the country, the 2014-15 season will mark Press McPhaul's ninth season as the head men's golf coach at East Carolina.

-Under McPhaul's direction, the Pirates received an at-large bid to the NCAA Championships in two of the previous three seasons.
+Under McPhaul's direction, the Pirates received an at-large bid to the NCAA Championships in two of the previous four seasons.
 Prior to his arrival, ECU had made just one NCAA appearance.